jtlapp/subtap/README.md

 # subtap

-A test runner for [`tap`](https://github.com/tapjs/node-tap) that selectively runs subtests
+a test runner for [`tap`](https://github.com/tapjs/node-tap) that selectively runs subtests

 ## BETA RELEASE

 This is a beta release of `subtap` for the purpose of getting initial feedback.
 Once I have some confidence that the generated output is reasonable and relatively stable, I'll produce a test suite for it and release version 1.0.0.
-At that point it will be open to contributions from others.

 ## Overview

 `subtap` is a test runner for debugging test suites by selectively running subtests.
 It is optionally also a TAP pretty-printer that emphasizes making even subtle differences between found and wanted values obvious at a glance.

-`subtap` numbers the root subtests across all of the test files.
-A "root subtest" is a test whose parent is the root `tap` test of a file.
-The `-r` option provides test numbers and restricts the run to only those tests.
-The user can also control whether the test run exits when a subtest throws an exception and how many root subtests may fail before bailing out of the test run.
+`subtap` organizes debugging around root subtests.
+A "root subtest" is a test whose parent is a file's root `tap` test. `subtap` numbers the root subtests across all of the test files.
+You can rerun root subtests by indicating their numbers, have the debugger break at the start of each root subtest, and bail out of the test runner after a given number of root subtests failures.

-When the found and wanted values of a test assertion differ, `subtap` can emphasize the first differing character and the differing text.
-It shows LFs (`\n`) in text and trailing spaces as visible characters, and it aligns values for proper vertical comparison.
-The differences between values may also be shown as interleaving diff lines.
+You control `subtap`'s output format.
+You can have it filter subtests for TAP output or you can pretty-print YAML output, optionally showing test results in JSON.
+The pretty-printing strives to clearly show differences between the found and wanted values of test assertions, including aligning values for vertical comparison and highlighting differences in non-printable characters.
+You can also show differences as interleaving diff lines.
+(See some [example output](#example-output).)

-This tool only works with tests that employ the [`tap` module](https://github.com/tapjs/node-tap), because its primary purpose is to extend the functionality of `tap`.
-You may use the `--tap` option to direct TAP output from this tool to a prettifier or TAP-analysis tool of your choice.
+This tool only works with tests that employ the [`tap`](https://github.com/tapjs/node-tap) module.

+## Why another test runner?

+This test runner is for debugging.
+It employs [`tap`](https://github.com/tapjs/node-tap), so you can run your tests with `tap` too.
+But `subtap` is for debugging.
+With `subtap` you can:

+- Select subtests to rerun by number, even across files, running no others.
+- Have a debugger automatically break at the start of each root subtest.
+- Bail out after a specified number of root subtests fail.
+- Optionally exit when your code throws an unexpected exception, instead of having it logged as a test failure and plowing on with testing.
+- Collect your test file's `stdout` for output after runner output.
+- Direct test `stdout` to a file that delimits output by test file name.
+- Clearly highlight non-printing character differences in test results.
+- Assign colors and result difference emphasis that makes debugging fun.

-## Advantages
+## Advantages of Root Subtests

 `subtap` makes root subtests the units of test instead of whole files.
 It runs assertions found on the root test, of course, but the following advantages become available by organizing assertions into subtests and using `subtap`: